MultIOD: Rehearsal-free Multihead Incremental Object Detector: Related Work

 Rehearsal of past class exemplars is widely used to tackle catastrophic forgetting.
 It was initially proposed in \cite{rebuffi2017_icarl} to classify images incrementally.
 Its effectiveness was proven in classification on multiple datasets \cite{belouadah2020_study, masana2022_study}.
-In object detection, it was used by \cite{shieh2020_continual} and \cite{hao2019_take_goods} who combined it with a replay and distillation, respectively.
-Meta-ILOD \cite{joseph2020_meta_ilod} uses both distillation and replay to tackle forgetting.
+In object detection, it was used by \cite{hao2019_take_goods} and \cite{shieh2020_continual} who combined it with rehearsal and distillation, respectively.
+Meta-ILOD \cite{joseph2020_meta_ilod} uses both distillation and rehearsal to tackle forgetting.
 In addition, it uses a gradient-conditioning loss for the region of interest component as a regularization strategy.
-In \cite{liu2020_multi}, authors propose an attention mechanism for feature distillation and an adaptive exemplar selection strategy for rehearsal. \cite{zhang2020_dmc} uses an external dataset and distill knowledge from two networks that learn past and new classes, respectively, to a new separate network.
+In \cite{liu2020_multi}, authors propose an attention mechanism for feature distillation and an adaptive exemplar selection strategy for rehearsal. \cite{zhang2020_dmc} uses an external dataset and distills knowledge from two networks that learn past and new classes, respectively, to a new separate network.
 Alternatively, RILOD \cite{li2019_rilod} helps in collecting and annotating data from search engines, and using it in incremental detection.
-Finally, IncDet \cite{liu2021_incdet} builds on Elastic Weights Consolidation (EWC) and uses a pseudo-labeling technique in addition to a Huber loss of regularization.
+Finally, IncDet \cite{liu2021_incdet} builds on Elastic Weights Consolidation (EWC) and uses a pseudo-labeling technique in addition to a Huber loss for regularization.
 The pseudo labeling is widely used by the community to tackle background interference.
-We provide in the appendix a figure that explains this phenomenon.
+We provide in Appendix 8 a figure that explains it.

 There are few CenterNet-based CIOD models \cite{gang2022_pdm, peng2020_sid}.
 GT' \cite{gang2022_pdm} combines the ground-truth bounding boxes with predictions of the model in the previous state.
 The latter are first converted to bounding boxes.
 Then, redundant boxes are cleaned before to be distilled to the current model.
 Selective and Inter-related Distillation (SID) \cite{peng2020_sid} is another continual detector where the authors propose a new distillation method.
 It consists in using Euclidean distance to measure the inter-relations between instances.
 This helps in considering the relationship among different instances, and thus improves the transfer.
 We compare $MultIOD$ to both methods.
-Note that the latter requires saving two models in order to perform distillation, while ours needs the current model only.
-This means that we halve memory footprint.
+Note that SID and GT' save both previous and current models in order to perform distillation, while $MultIOD$ needs the current model only.